Stephenville, Newfoundland and Labrador: Sports and recreation

 The Stephenville Dome is home to the "Stephenville Lightning" hockey team of the Central West Senior Hockey league and is the main ice rink for the Bay St. George region, boasting an Olympic-size ice surface and seating for approximately 1,200 patrons.
 The rink plays host to hockey, figure skating, broomball, general skating, home shows, conventions and concerts.
-Along with the Pepsi Centre in Corner Brook, the Stephenville Dome co-hosted the 1999 Canada Winter Games and housed events such as figure skating and speedskating.
+Along with the Civic Centre in Corner Brook, the Stephenville Dome co-hosted the 1999 Canada Winter Games and housed events such as figure skating and speedskating.
 Meanwhile, the Regional Aquatic Centre provides residents with a full range of aquatic activities.
 This modern swimming facility built in 1995 includes a regulation sized pool, kiddie pool, hot tub, and water slide.

 In addition to privately owned fitness centres, the YMCA has a facility in Stephenville.
 The West Coast Training Centre, a facility featuring numerous amenities such as a gymnasium, weight room, steam room, squash courts, multi-purpose rooms, and office/meeting space was slated to be closed by provincial government as a cost-cutting measure in 2013.
 The town assumed ownership of the facility shortly afterward and reached an operation agreement with the YMCA.
 The organization operates a renovated, modern facility with space for sports such as basketball, volleyball, martial arts, as well as fitness classes and include workout space.